Sybil Ludington: Early life, family and death

 Ludington was born on April 5, 1761, in Fredericksburg, New York.
 She was the first of 12 children of Abigail (Note: Abigail was Henry's cousin, according to Johnson.) and Henry Ludington, a gristmill owner.
 According to his relatives, Sybil's father had fought in the French and Indian War, and volunteered to head the local militia during the Revolutionary War.

 At the age of 23, in 1784 Ludington married Edmond Ogden.
 They had a son named Henry in 1786.
 (Note: A New York Times article says Ludington raised six children.)
-In 1792, the family settled in Catskill, and Ogden died in 1799.
+In 1792, the family settled in Catskill, New York, and Ogden died in 1799.
 In 1811 Ludington moved to Unadilla, New York.

 Ludington lived in Unadilla until her death on February 26, 1839, at the age of 77.
-She was buried near her father in the Patterson Presbyterian Cemetery in Patterson, New York.
-Her tombstone shows a different spelling of her first name.
+She was buried near her father in the Patterson Presbyterian Cemetery in Patterson, New York (previously, her hometown of Fredericksburg).
+Her tombstone shows a variant spelling of her first name.

 Ludington's ride

-Accounts that did not emerge until the 20th century, about her alleged 18th century ride, recognize Ludington as a heroine of the American Revolutionary War.
+Accounts, which did not emerge until the 20th century about her alleged 18th-century ride, recognize Ludington as a heroine of the American Revolutionary War.

 Historical accounts

-Accounts originating in the 20th century, from the Ludington family, say Sybil played an important role after the British raid on Danbury, Connecticut.

-According to the story printed 140 years after the alleged feat, on April 26, 1777, then 16-year-old Sybil Ludington rode 40 mile from her hometown in Fredericksburg, New York (near Danbury, Connecticut) through Putnam County, New York, to rally approximately 400 militiamen under the command of her father, Colonel Henry Ludington, after British forces raided Danbury, where the Continental Army had a supply depot.
+Accounts originating in the 20th century, from the Ludington family, say Sybil played an important role immediately after the British raid on Danbury, Connecticut.
+According to the story printed 140 years after the alleged feat, on April 26, 1777, then-16-year-old Sybil Ludington rode 40 mile from her hometown in Fredericksburg, New York (near Danbury, Connecticut) through Putnam County, New York, to rally approximately 400 militiamen under the command of her father, Colonel Henry Ludington, after British forces raided Danbury, where the Continental Army had a supply depot.
 American troops from New York and Connecticut rallied to engage the British the next day in the Battle of Ridgefield, forcing them to retreat.

-A brief mention of Ludington's ride was published by his grandchildren in 1907 as part of Ludington's father's memoirs.
-Modern accounts say Ludington was congratulated for her heroism by General George Washington; more recent scholarship has raised doubt that the ride even took place.
+A brief mention (Note: Ludington's ride is covered in 2 out of the 300 pages of the relevant memoir.) of Ludington's ride was published in 1907 as part of the collected memoirs of Colonel Henry Ludington (Sybil's father), privately printed by his grandchildren some 90 years after his death.
+(Note: The privately published Colonel Henry Ludington, a Memoir is characterized by Hunt as "a not wholly reliable source".)
+Modern accounts say Ludington was congratulated for her heroism by General George Washington; however, more recent scholarship has raised doubt that the ride even took place.